 But don't forget the necessity in training your puppy to behave how you want.
 Dogs need to be taught the basics of how you expect them to act.
 Training a new puppy can be very difficult, but we have five basic tips that can be of help right away.
 Of course, we always recommend working with an approved Professional Dog Trainer to get the best results.

 1. Be Consistent With Puppy Training Tasks

 Training your puppy is all about repetition.
+Sure, you will need to stock up on the puppy pads and/or newspaper.
+Make sure that you have the right equipment in place and then, be patient and consistent.
 The more you take them outside the more they will associate the outdoors as the place where they go the bathroom, and the more you teach them to sit and stay, the sooner you can move on to harder training (coming when called, etc.).
 It is important to do these things on a consistent basis, to reinforce the basics.

 2. Use Healthy Dog Treats As Rewards